aneasystone/github-trending/README.md

 ## Go

+* 【2023-12-04】[Consensys / gnark](https://github.com/Consensys/gnark) - gnark is a fast zk-SNARK library that offers a high-level API to design circuits.
+The library is open source and developed under the Apache 2.0 license
+* 【2023-12-04】[bookstairs / bookhunter](https://github.com/bookstairs/bookhunter) - A download tools for clawing the ebooks from internets.
 * 【2023-12-02】[kosmos-io / kosmos](https://github.com/kosmos-io/kosmos) -
 * 【2023-12-02】[bracesdev / errtrace](https://github.com/bracesdev/errtrace) - An alternative to stack traces for your Go errors
 * 【2023-12-01】[dreddsa5dies / goHackTools](https://github.com/dreddsa5dies/goHackTools) - Hacker tools on Go (Golang)